Ph.D., University of Georgia, 1989

 Pete has been a resident of the high country since 1993 and snowboards, hikes, and plays disc golf for his leisure activities.

-Pete teaches Global Climate Change, Introduction to Physical Geography (traditional lecture and online versions), Weather and Climate (traditional lecture and online versions), and graduate courses in Natural Hazards and Tree Ring Research.
+Pete teaches Global Climate Change (F2F and online versions), Introduction to Physical Geography (F2F and online versions), Weather and Climate (F2F and online versions), Communicating Geographic Information, and graduate courses in Natural Hazards.

 Refereed Journal Publications

 2021.
 P. T. Soulé, P. A. Knapp, J.T .
 Maxwell, and T. J. Mitchell.
 A comparison of the climate response of longleaf pine (Pinus palustris Mill.) trees among standardized measures of earlywood, latewood, adjusted latewood, and totalwood radial growth.
 Trees. doi.org/10.1007/s00468-021-02093-z.